Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 The IPCC’s latest assessment finds there is now a >50% chance that global temperature rise will exceed 1.5 °C in the next couple of decades.

-Every fraction of a degree makes a difference — for example, what used to be a once-in-a-decade heatwave becomes roughly five times more frequent at 2 °C warming compared to the preindustrial climate.
+Every fraction of a degree makes a difference.
+For example, what used to be a once-in-a-decade heatwave becomes roughly five times more frequent at 2 °C warming compared with the preindustrial climate.

 An “overshoot” above 1.5 °C, even if later brought down, could lead to permanent extinction of species and the collapse of entire ecosystems like tropical reefs.